Suncony/funni-rhythm-game/README.md

 ### Platforms

-currently only available on PC, you can download it in the Releases section
+currently only available on PC, you can download it [here](https://github.com/Suncony/funni-rhythm-game/releases)

 ### Help us out